| EPISTLE TO THE GALATIANS. PART

 Peter, therefore, instructed by the vision, ate with the Gentiles, and defended

 his conduct in so doing (Acts 11:3, 4, 12).
-He therefore knew perfectly what
+He therefore knew perfectly what was

-was right and lawful in the matter, but, fearing those who came from James, he
+right and lawful in the matter, but, fearing those who came from James, he

-played the coward, being, as Alford says, "ever the first to recognize,
+played the coward, being, as Alford says, "ever the first to recognize, and the

-the censure of these Jerusalem
+these Jerusalem

 critics, began to withdraw from the Gentiles, and finally to separate himself